dabecart/SensorVisualizer/DesignNotes.md

 To add them on the “New variable” window:

 1. First, select a source from the available sources.
 If the source you’re looking for doesn’t appear, you’ll have to create it by clicking “New Source”.

 2. A list of available names will appear if the source is already giving out data.
 You may select one from the list or add your own.

+3. After that, you'll need to select a type for the variable.
+The program will automatically try to detect its type it if the source is giving it values.

 ## Sources